MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-azure-app-service-node-03.md

 title: Deploy Node.js apps to Azure App Service from Visual Studio Code
-description: Tutorial part 3, deploy the website ms.topic: conceptual ms.date: 09/20/2019
+description: Tutorial part 3, deploy the website ms.topic: conceptual ms.date: 03/04/2020
 ---

-# Deploy the website
+# Deploy the app to Azure

 [Previous step: Create the app](tutorial-vscode-azure-app-service-node-02.md)

-In this step, you deploy your Node.js website to using Visual Studio Code and the Azure App Service extension.
-This tutorial uses the most basic deployment model where your app is zipped and deployed to Azure App Service on Linux.
+In this step, you deploy your Node.js app to Azure using Visual Studio Code and the Azure App Service extension.

-1. Before deploying the app, sure that it's listening on the port provided by the `PORT` environment variable: `process.env.PORT`.

-1. In your app folder (such as `myExpressApp` from the previous step), launch VS Code in that folder by using the following command:
+1. In the terminal, make sure you're in the *nodejs-docs-hello-world* folder, then start Visual Studio Code with the following command:

     ```bash
     code .